1992 famine in Somalia: Famine

-As agricultural production ceased, food prices skyrocketed in mid-1991.
-In November later that year major battles in Mogadishu and Kismayo closed the main ports.
+As agricultural production ceased, food prices skyrocketed across the south in mid-1991.
+In November later that year, major battles in Mogadishu and Kismayo closed the nations main ports.
 This led to the near disappearance of food from many markets across southern Somalia.

-The famine was highly selective and affected primarily two groups - the inhabitants along the Jubba/Shebelle riverine area and internally displaced people, primarily in the Bay region.
-According to a Red Cross nutritional surveys carried out in July 1991, pastoralists and townspeople had near normal levels of nutrition while farmers along the rivers and those displaced in camps outside settlements by fighting were severely malnourished.
-Baidoa, capital of Bay region, would become an epicenter of the famine and was referred to at the time as the "City of Death".
+Warnings of famine began around December 1991, but were largely ignored by the United Nations and relief agencies.
+In March 1992, the Red Cross declared Somalia the worlds "most urgent tragedy" and warned that thousands would begin dying within weeks.
+At the start of April 1992, General Aidids Somali Liberation Army coalition began its final major offensive to push the Somali National Front out of the southern regions.
+According to UNOSOM advisor John Drysdale:The famine was a combination of drought and a seven-month military occupation of the area by three divisions of Siad Barre’s army.
+The former president had moved his headquarters from the Gedo region to Baidoa on September 15, 1991, to prepare for a military reoccupation of Mogadishu seven months later.
+Meanwhile, his soldiers plundered grain stores in this agricultural area, destroying pumps and implements in their wake.
+Farming came to a standstill.
+Barre’s army of occupation did not leave the area until April 22, 1992.
+On the road to Wanle Weyn it suffered its initial defeat at Aideed’s hands before retreating rapidly to the Kenya border.
+Its seven month occupation left villages upon villages of destitute farming communities.
+It took three months for the impact of growing mass starvation to hit the world’s television screens.The famine was highly selective and affected primarily two groups: the inhabitants along the Jubba and Shebelle riverine area and internally displaced people, primarily in the Bay region.
+According to a Red Cross nutritional surveys, pastoralists and townspeople had near normal levels of nutrition while farmers along the rivers and those displaced in camps outside settlements by fighting were severely malnourished.
+Baidoa, capital of Bay region, became an epicenter of the famine and was referred to at the time as the "City of Death".
 During the first year the vast majority of aid distributed to the needy was from local community initiatives.
 Village committees, often centered around Mosques, established feeding centers and relief associations.

-A principle killer during the famine were epidemic diseases such as measles and malaria.

-Aid worker and journalist Micheal Maren reported that the UN claimed that 4.5 million people in Somalia (the vast majority of the countries population) were facing starvation in order to provoke an international response, even though it was evident to those working on the ground in the afflicted regions that the famine was highly localized and most Somalis were relatively unaffected.
+A principle killer during the famine was epidemic diseases such as measles and malaria.
+Journalist and aid worker Michael Maren challenged the United Nations' claim that 4.5 million people in Somalia were on the verge of starvation, and asserted that the figure was created with the intention of galvanizing an international response.
+According to Maren, this portrayal significantly overstated the crisis.
+His observations from the ground indicated that the famine was confined to specific areas, with the majority of Somalia's population remaining relatively unaffected.
 According to UNOSOM advisor John Drysdale, media portrayals of the crisis being nationwide were devoid of reality as only about 12% of the population had been affected by the famine.

-Famine Recedes

-During the second half of 1992 the famine largely began to recede.

-Food prices across the country dropped dramatically from July to September 1992.
-The primary reason was that the lull in fighting in the south had allowed the first crop harvest in the Lower Shebelle region, which had proved to be surprisingly bountiful.

-By the time most international media had taken notice in the famine, the peak in mortality had largely already passed, though pockets of starvation in Baidoa and Bardheere in September would lead to the apex of the famine with approximately 30,000 people dying that month.
-Soon after, weekly death rates in the city of Baidoa had dropped from 1,700 in September to 300 by mid-November 1992.

-In the view of UNOSOM advisor John Drysdale, the UN Secretary-Generals claim that starvation was a direct result of continuing insecurity in Somalia during late 1992 was, "...dubious in the extreme".